Get Up To 35% OFF & Free Delivery

 Teaching your dog to speak on command is not only a super fun trick to wow your friends; it can also make other commands easier within your training routine.

 Positive reinforcement via treats and fuss should be given liberally to reward good behavior and solidify your dog’s learning.
+Rewards should consist of high-value treats, given within one second of the bark, as timing in seconds is crucial for your dog to make the connection.
 If you maintain an upbeat energy, your dog will follow suit.

 Some pet owners may choose to teach their dog the ‘quiet’ command before they teach them to speak on command, as overall there will likely be more need to stop a dog barking than to encourage them.

 This can be done by creating a situation by which your dog will be provoked to bark, perhaps ringing the doorbell or having someone greet them excitedly.
 Validate your dog’s response by acknowledging the source of the noise, and then turn their attention towards a treat or a toy.
-Once the barking ceases, reward them.
+When teaching the 'quiet' command, wait for your dog to stop barking before saying 'quiet' and rewarding them.
+You can also reward your dog with a treat between barks to reinforce the behavior.
+Gradually increase the duration of the 'quiet' command by rewarding longer periods of silence.
+You can teach your dog to be quiet on command using the same system of marking and rewarding as with 'speak.'

-This can be repeated several times, and once they seem to be getting the idea, try introducing your chosen command, such as ‘quiet’ or ‘shh’.
-The more you practice this, the more your dog will come to associate the command with the desired behavior.
+This can be repeated several times, and once they seem to be getting the idea, add your chosen command, such as ‘quiet’ or ‘shh’.
+Continue to practice this, as the more you reinforce the behavior, the more your dog will come to associate the command with the desired behavior.

 Now here comes the fun part!
-Once you are confident in your dog’s foundational training (and know you can quieten them down if they get overzealous! , you can move onto teaching them how to bark on command.
+Once you are confident in your dog’s foundational training (and know you can quieten them down if they get overzealous!), you can move onto teaching them how to bark on command.
+Remember, you should only reward barking when you are specifically asking your dog to bark, and not for all barking.
+Avoid rewarding your dog for barking all the time as a way of requesting treats, as this can create a problem with excessive barking.

 Here are some of the steps you can take to train your dog to speak:

 The first step is to get your dog to bark.
+You can teach your dog to bark on command by waiting for them to make a sound, such as a bark or even a whine, and then rewarding them.
 There are a number of ways to do this; consider what tends to make your dog bark and try and recreate this.
 This could be by ringing a doorbell, greeting them excitedly or get them all riled up with their favorite toy.
+You should react instantly to any type of noise from your dog, even a whine, to mark the behavior.
 Once your dog starts to make some noise, you can move onto the next step.

 You’ve provoked your dog to bark, so now you want to mark this behavior with your chosen vocal command, perhaps ‘bark’, ‘speak’ or ‘talk’.
+As soon as your dog barks, immediately mark the behavior with a command like 'speak!' and reward them with a treat, toy, or praise.
+You can gradually move the cue back in time until you are giving the cue before the dog barks.
+Once your dog understands the verbal command, you can add a physical hand signal to reinforce the behavior.
 It is important to keep your tone clear and upbeat so that your dog is receptive to the command and keeps their focus on you.
 If you are too quiet or seem upset or angry when giving the cue, your dog will sense this.

 After you have given the command, you want to reward their behavior with a treat.
 Using repeated positive reinforcement is the best way to solidify a new command into your dog’s fuzzy little head.
 Rewards are an important tool in any training routine, as dogs love to know that they are doing a good job and pleasing their owner.